SPT-3G D1: A Measurement of Secondary Cosmic Microwave Background Anisotropy Power: Parameter constraints

 \subsection{Constraints on SZ power}

 At $\ell=3000$, we detect positive tSZ power $\sim$ 4.5\,\uksq{} at 143\,GHz for the three major model choices (and most of the alternatives), while the kSZ power shows larger variations ($2-4\,\uksq$) between the models.
 The tSZ and kSZ power constraints as a function of angular multipoles for these three models are plotted in Fig.~\ref{fig:szspectra} and tabulated at select angular multipoles in Table~\ref{tab:sz}.
+We remind the reader that the plotted posteriors on the tSZ power do not include the expected non-Gaussian tSZ sample variance, and the non-Gaussian sample variance should be included when testing a model against these posteriors.

 Notably compared to previous SPT works, two of these three models offer flexibility in the angular dependence of the SZ power spectra and tSZ-CIB spectra.
 One argument for this flexibility is the improved quality of fit for these models, as reported earlier in \S\ref{subsec:fitquality}.
 However another reason to allow flexibility is that we observe significant template-dependence on the SZ power levels with the current data, with parameter shifts of up to $\sim5\,\sigma$ between the template choices.
 Using the same model (including kSZ, tSZ, tSZ-CIB, and 1- and 2-halo clustered CIB templates) as \citetalias{reichardt21}, we find the tSZ power at $\ell=3000$ and 143 GHz to be $\dtsz = \dtszbase$ and the frequency-independent kSZ power at $\ell=3000$ to be $\dksz \limkszbase$ at 95\% confidence.
 Using the same CIB model but replacing the templates used by \citetalias{george15} and \citetalias{reichardt21} for the tSZ and kSZ power spectra and tSZ-CIB correlation by templates derived from the Agora simulations, we recover $\dtsz = \dtszagora$ and $\dksz = \dkszagora$.
 Clearly despite the apparent precision of the results for each set of templates, the specific allocation of power between the tSZ and kSZ effects is highly dependent on the exact form of the templates assumed.